SRombauts/SQLiteCpp/README.md

 Distributed under the MIT License (MIT) (See accompanying file LICENSE.txt or copy at http://opensource.org/licenses/MIT)

+#### Note on redistribution of SQLite source files

+As stated by the MIT License, you are welcome to reuse, modify, and redistribute the SQLiteCpp source code the way you want it to, be it a git submodule, a subdirectory, or a selection of some source files.

+I would love a mention in your README, a web link to the SQLite repository, and a mention of the author, but none of those are mandatory.

 ### About SQLite underlying library:

 SQLite is a library that implements a serverless transactional SQL database engine.